Babymonster and Gen Z are going to make waves soon. Not for everyone but certainly for Gen Z across the World.

 Gen Z are those born between 1997 and 2010.
 And everyone of the Babymonster’s cast was born between 2002 and 2009 well within boundaries of Gen Z.

-The first time I had seen an incisive view of Gen Z was on global consulting giant McKinsey’s website recently.
+The first time I had come across an insightful view of Gen Z was on global consulting giant McKinsey’s website recently.

 The article is interesting and revealing.
 It was also the first time that I felt that there was a paradigm shift between generations.
 Not the usual transitionary and overlapping nature of past generational crossovers.